Newly updated May 30, 2020, and now in Version 4.1.

 Since there are no clinical trials testing nutritional or herbal prevention, I'm using my expertise in nutrition science and research, and my understanding of the biology underlying how the virus infects our cells and causes disease, to make logical decisions about how to approach the issue.

-The first three pages are a protocol that you can immediately put into action now.
+Pages 2-5 are a protocol that you can immediately put into action now.

-Then comes a 13-page explanation for why I selected each component of the protocol, and how to implement the protocol, explained very simply.
+Pages 6-19 offer an explanation for why I selected each component of the protocol, and how to implement the protocol, explained very simply.

 The guide costs $9.99.
 That's just a tiny slice of the money this might save you just by avoiding a pricey supplement that probably doesn't work.

 When you buy it, you will get free updates the research continues to emerge.
 The guide is currently in version 4.1 and was last updated on May 30, 2020.

 By the way, you can also get the report for free if you pre-order a copy of my Vitamins and Minerals 101 book, in which case you'll also get access to a private Facebook group where you can discuss the report with me.
 But if you don't want to pre-order the book, you can order it here: